hackclub/hackclub/workshops/spinning-wheel/README.md

 Overall now after this, we have created our half structure of the wheel.

 ![Output of our code until now](https://cloud-fdorf46uu.vercel.app/0till-now.png)

-^^^ Right now your webpage will look something like this but still, button that says `spin` is not in its position.
+^^^ Right now your webpage will look something like this—but the `spin` button looks off.

-Now we will make that.
-Get started by adding this code below :
+Let's fix that.
+Add this code below:

 ```css
 .spin{